-At the conclusion of proceedings, the Board may asses fees associated with the storage of, destruction, or disposal of any seized, embargoed, or quarantined prescription drugs, controlled substances or medical devices
+At the conclusion of proceedings, the Board may asses fees associated with the storage of, destruction, or disposal of any seized, embargoed, or quarantined prescription drugs, controlled substances or medical devices maintain the integrity of the product.

 The Board may place under seal all Drugs or Devices that are owned by or in the possession, custody, or control of a licensee at the time his or her license is Suspended or Revoked or at the time the Board refuses to renew his or her license.
 Drugs or devices so sealed shall not be disposed of until appeal rights have expired or disposal is ordered by the Board.